-Inditex Sales Climb 13% in First Quarter with ‘Strong Growth Opportunity’ Ahead
+Inditex Sales Climb 13% in First Quarter With ‘Strong Growth Opportunity’ Ahead

-LONDON – Zara parent Inditex reported Wednesday that sales in the first fiscal quarter of 2023 rose 13 percent to 7.6 billion euros online, with supply chain operations back to normal, and inventory levels 5 percent higher than during the corresponding period last year.
+LONDON — Zara parent Inditex reported Wednesday that sales in the first fiscal quarter of 2023 rose 13 percent to 7.6 billion euros, with supply chain operations back to normal and inventory levels 5 percent higher than during the corresponding period last year.

 At constant currency, sales were up 15 percent across all geographic areas and retail concepts.
 At the end of the first quarter the Spanish retail giant operated 5,801 stores in 213 markets.